Appalachian State Mountaineers: Field hockey

 The women's field hockey team were members of the single-sport Northern Pacific Field Hockey Conference (NorPac) until that league's demise after the 2014 season, playing the next two seasons as a Division I independent, as the Sun Belt does not sponsor this sport.
 The Mountaineers joined the Mid-American Conference as an affiliate starting in 2017.

 Wrestling

 The Mountaineers wrestling team is coached by JohnMark Bentley and holds their home matches in Varsity Gymnasium.
 Notable former Mountaineer wrestlers include former Olympians – Al Crawford (1948), Herb Singerman (1968), Ike Anderson (1988), and Dale Oliver (1988).
 Former UFC fighter Tony Gravely also wrestled for the Mountaineers.
 Austin Trotman, a former NCAA All-American for the Mountaineers in 2012, is the school's career wins leader with 129 wins.
 The wrestling team are associate members of the Southern Conference, as the Sun Belt Conference does not sponsor wrestling.

+Other sports

+The university's cycling team has had success at the regional and national level; they compete within the Atlantic Collegiate Cycling Conference.
+The team competes in every discipline of bicycle racing that is acknowledged by National Collegiate Cycling Association within USA Cycling.
+This includes road bicycle racing, Mountain bike racing and Cyclocross.

+The team won the Division 2, as established by USA Cycling, collegiate team mountain bike national championships in 2008.
+They won the Division 2 collegiate team cyclocross national championships in 2008 and 2009.
+The team is now recognized as a Division 1 team.